Healthcare Payments Data Program: Voluntary Submitters

 The HPD Program has developed the following goals, based on the legislative intent outlined in the authorizing statute.

-• Provide public benefit for Californians and the state while protecting individual privacy.
+- Provide public benefit for Californians and the state while protecting consumer privacy.

-• Support the development of approaches, services and programs that deliver health care that is cost effective, responsive to the needs of Californians, and recognizes the diversity of California and impacts of social determinants of health.
+- Support the development of approaches, services and programs that deliver health care that is cost effective, responsive to the needs of enrollees, and recognizes the diversity of California and impacts of social determinants of health.

 Voluntary Submission to the HPD